M.C., Registered Psychologist

 Leslie is a member in good standing of the College of Alberta Psychologists (CAP), Psychologists’ Association of Alberta (PAA), Canadian Association for Play Therapy (CAPT), and the Association of Family and Conciliation Courts (AFCC) Alberta Chapter.

-In addition to her fulfilling her registration credentials, Jamie is also working towards her PsyD.
+Jamie has completed her registration credentials and is also working towards her PsyD.
 She works with individual adults, adolescents and couples.
-She specializes in trauma: helping individuals deal with traumatic or distressing memories.
+She specializes in trauma: helping individuals deal with traumatic or distressing memories with EMDR (Eye Movement Desensitization Reprocessing).
 Forward looking and working mainly from a Cognitive Behavioral Perspective (CBT), she helps her clients become aware of thoughts and behaviors that may be preventing them from achieving what they most desire.
 She also enjoys working to improve self-esteem issues, coping skills and overcoming high stress and/or burnout.
 Incorporating Mindfulness, solutions focused therapy and strengths-based approaches, she tailors her approach to fit with the unique needs of each client.
 Her goal is to provide a warm, caring, non-judgmental environment for each of her clients to engage in self-exploration and growth.
 Jamie is also trained in the Gottman Therapy method for couples, and enjoys helping couples work through periods of difficulty, while learning to improve the quality of their communication and connection.

 M. Ed., Registered Provisional Psychologist